tomoakihirakawa/cpp/builds/build_bem/README.md

 ---
 # 🐋 入力ファイル生成 `input_generator.py`

-This Python script generates input files for the BEM simulation code.
+This Python script generates input files for the BEM simulation codxxe.
 It supports various simulation cases and handles input file generation for each case.

 ## ⛵ Usage